 In channel terminology, making the distinction between customers and partners may seem like a rhetorical, irrelevant comparison.
-But, in fact, there is an objective difference in defining a vendors revenue generation model that goes beyond the level of communication, offered incentives, market segment or geographical location.
+But, in fact, there is an objective difference in defining a vendor’s revenue generation model that goes beyond the level of communication, offered incentives, market segment, or geographical location.

 For vendors, implementation of a consistent and fruitful revenue generation model is primarily the main objective in B2B success.
 Unsurprisingly, getting to that point is a time-consuming, frustrating and expensive process.
-The process is an accumulation of trial and error, determination, and the ability to efficiently recognize strategies that failed and functioned.
+The process is an accumulation of trial and error and the ability to efficiently recognize strategies that failed and functioned.

 How to differentiate customers from channel partners in order to implement a revenue generation model

-Vendors do their best to understand their business model, consumer base, value proposition and pain points.
+Vendors do their best to understand their business model, consumer base, value proposition, and pain points.

 On the other hand, customers find little to no value in better understanding their vendor other than the product or service in which they sell.

-Channel partners become interested in working with a vendor based on the justification that the margin from reselling the product outweighs its initial purchase.
+Partners become interested in working with a vendor based on the justification that the margin from reselling the product outweighs its initial purchase.

 Channel partners work diligently with the vendor to understand both their business model, bottom line, value proposition and internal best practices in go-to-market strategy.